K. D. Prasenan

-K. D. Prasenan is an Indian politician and a member of the Kerala Legislative Assembly representing Alathur constituency.
+K. D. Prasenan is an Indian politician and a member of the Kerala Legislative Assembly who represented Alathur constituency.

 Political career

-KD Prasenan started his political life as a member of SFI.
+K. D. Prasenan started his political life as a member of SFI.
 He was a leader of DYFI.
 He is former President Of Democratic Youth Federation of India (DYFI) Palakkad District and former Secretary of CPIM Alathur Area Committee.

 He was elected to Kerala Legislative Assembly in 2016 and 2021 from Alathur constituency.